material-components/material-components-ios/docs/faq/README.md

 Roboto is not required for Material Design.
 The Typography component defaults to using Apple's system font.

-### Will we risk not being featured by Apple anymore?
+### Will we risk not being featured by Apple anymore if we use MDC-iOS?

 Apple features good products with good design and apps using MDC-iOS have been featured.